Wisconsin

 Student Eligibility

-Wisconsin (outside of Milwaukee and Racine) families with income no more than 300 percent of the federal poverty level ($90,000 for a family of four in 2023–24) and who do not reside in the Milwaukee Public Schools or the Racine Unified school districts are eligible.
+Wisconsin (outside of Milwaukee and Racine) families with income up to 220% of the Federal Poverty Level (FPL) ($93,600 for a family of four in 2024–2025) and who do not reside in the Milwaukee Public Schools or the Racine Unified school districts are eligible.
 Moreover, a family’s income limit increases by $7,000 if the student’s parents or legal guardians are married.
-Each district currently has an enrollment cap of seven percent of its public school district enrollment able to participate in the program.
-This cap will increase by one percentage point each year until the enrollment limit reaches 10 percent, then there will no longer be a cap.
+Students who are continuing the program from previous years, and those who were on a school’s waiting list in the prior year because the school did not have space available, do not need to demonstrate income eligibility.
+In addition to the income limit, students must have been either: (1) enrolled in a public school or home school in the previous year; (2) not enrolled in school in the previous year; (3) enrolled in a private school under the voucher program in the previous year; (4) be entering kindergarten, first grade, or ninth grade; or (5) attended school in a different state in the previous year.
+If an applying student has a sibling already in the private school the applicant wishes to attend, he or she will receive preference in the event of an enrollment lottery.
+Each district currently has an enrollment cap of 9% of its public school district enrollment able to participate in the program.
+This cap will increase by one percentage point each year until the enrollment limit reaches 10%, then there will no longer be a cap.
 Students previously on a voucher wait list because of this cap will be eligible after it is expanded.

 EdChoice Expert Feedback